depp57/homelab-talos/bootstrap/README.md

 # Bootstrap

-I'm bootstrapping the cluster by using Talos's `extraManifest` to deploy manifests in this directory at startup:
+I'm bootstrapping the cluster by using Talos's `inlineManifests` to deploy manifests in this directory at startup:

 *talos/talconfig.yaml*
 ```yaml